 #What to do

-Explore and enjoy its amazing geology; limestone is the key word.
+Explore and enjoy its amazing geology; limestone is the keyword.
 According to scientists, limestone has been prevalent on the island since the Mesozoic/Cenozoic era.
 If you love nature, you should also visit the “Blue Cave” and even try diving!
 This cave is truly unique and rare; it is Greece’s largest sea cave and probably the most beautiful one.
-Full of stalactites, its waters are like a painting which has every possible shade of blue.
+Full of stalactites, its waters are like a painting that has every possible shade of blue.
 If you’re lucky, you may encounter seals and wild pigeons.
 This piece of heaven on earth is only accessible by boat.